ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 since `total` calls `Thing.price`, that has to be `portable` as well.
-When we defined `price` in the same module and let the compiler infer its type, the `portable` got inferred with it, but now that we're writing the type out ourserves we need to include it:
+When we defined `price` in the same module and let the compiler infer its type, the `portable` got inferred with it, but now that we're writing the type out ourselves we need to include it:

 ```ocaml
 val price : t -> float @@ portable